-- 1.1.
+1.1.
 Mid Sussex District Council (the District Council) is committed to delivering sustainable communities that are safe, healthy and inclusive.
-To help achieve this, the District Council expects new development to provide or contribute directly towards the provision of necessary infrastructure and affordable housing to mitigate the impact of new development. - 1.2.
-The purpose of this Supplementary Planning Document (SPD) is to provide information about developer contributions for the area of Mid Sussex that falls outside of the remit of the South Downs National Park Authority1.
-The SPD identifies cases where contributions will be sought through planning obligations and Section 278 highway agreements.
-Information on the Community Infrastructure Levy (CIL) is provided for reference only, as CIL has not yet been adopted by the District Council. - 1.3.
-On adoption, this SPD will replace the Development and Infrastructure Supplementary Planning Document (February 2006), which will be withdrawn.
+To help achieve this, the District Council expects new development to provide or contribute directly towards the provision of necessary infrastructure and affordable housing to mitigate the impact of new development.

+1.2.
+The purpose of this Supplementary Planning Document (SPD) is to provide information about the provision of and/ or contributions towards infrastructure for the area of Mid Sussex that falls outside of the remit of the South Downs National Park Authority.
+The SPD identifies cases where infrastructure provision (including contributions) will be sought through planning obligations and Section 278 highway agreements.
+Information on the Community Infrastructure Levy (CIL) is provided for reference only, as CIL has not yet been adopted by the District Council.

+1.3.
+On adoption, this SPD will replace the Development and Infrastructure Supplementary Planning Document (February 2006).